- Follow these steps to avoid getting sent to spam:

 Next, set up a proper sending infrastructure based on your business’s goals and setup.

 Choose between a shared or dedicated IP, depending on your email volume.
-Shared IPs are managed by providers and work well for businesses that don’t send a ton of emails, while dedicated IPs give senders full control but call for an extra step in protecting your reputation.
+Shared IPs are managed by providers and work well for businesses that don’t send a ton of emails, generally under 100,000/month.
+Dedicated IPs give senders full control but call for an extra step in protecting your reputation.

 Setting up reverse DNS, PTR records, and custom return paths is another way to improve deliverability by making sure mail servers recognize and trust your sending domain.